 Cleaning tools and the surrounding area also means tools and other expensive equipment will last longer.
 Rusting and other forms of degradation are averted.
 A longer lifespan means a longer duration between tool replacements.

-Another important aspect of the Shine stage is preventive maintenance.
+Another important aspect of the Shine stage is preventative maintenance.

 Every company has a planned maintenance system that must be adhered to for the proper operation of machinery.
 They have a daily, weekly, monthly, biannual, and annual maintenance schedule designed by the equipment manufacturer.
-Daily maintenance almost always includes ensuring a clean surrounding to prevent contaminants from entering the machinery.
+Daily maintenance almost always includes ensuring clean surroundings to prevent contaminants from entering the machinery.